Seankelly36/virtual20/README.md

 ### delegatorOf

-Returns the delegator of ERC721.
+Returns the delegator of VIRTUAL.

-Delegator is only an attribute of ERC721 for identification, and does not have any direct permissions like {approve}  {setApprovalForAll}  {transferFrom}  {safeTransferFrom}.
+Delegator is only an attribute of VIRTUAL for identification, and does not have any direct permissions like {approve}  {setApprovalForAll}  {transferFrom}  {safeTransferFrom}.

 ``` js
 function delegatorOf(uint256 tokenId) external view returns (address);